General Submission Guidelines

 Successful applications will have to fulfil the following aspects:

-- Lead agency and Team Leader have extensive experience and proven capacity to manage the grant that engages with interdisciplinary experts in water sector for the Mekong Region.
+- Lead agency and Team Leader have extensive experience and proven capacity to manage the grant that engages with interdisciplinary experts in the water sector for the Mekong Region.

 Who can apply?